PrimaryStrawberry/FionnaManagerDecomp/README.md

 along with android sdk, and opensdk for android compilation.

 the apk will give you permission warnings, its safe to ignore it. (or just build it from the source)

+I will move things over to godot 4 a little later.
 ## Changes

  - Added Buttons to instantly set maximum stats.